Seoul Metro 6000 series: TCMS

 The TCMS system developed by Hyundai Precision was adopted.
-It has been improved from the existing TGIS to form a network with a transmission speed of 2.5Mbps, and especially for the first time, it has reverse and braking command functions, further enhancing vehicle responsiveness and unifying the control function of service devices suitable for single-seater rides.
+It has been improved from the existing TGIS to form a network with a transmission speed of 2.5 Mbps, and especially for the first time, it has reverse and braking command functions, further enhancing vehicle responsiveness and unifying the control function of service devices suitable for single-seater rides.
 In addition, various functions such as failure diagnosis function and incoming and forwarding inspection function have been strengthened.
 This is also compared to the TIMS system employed in Japan's JR East E231 series trains.
 However, although the network configuration of the TIMS system was a ladder method, it was possible to improve the transmission speed along with the redundancy of the transmission system, but TCMS is configured in a ring method, so redundancy is possible, but the transmission speed is limited.

 Interior

 It employs a lightweight door engine manufactured by Eugene Engineering and has two iron pillars installed in the middle of the seven-seater seat.

 In the wake of the 2003 Daegu subway fire disaster, the replacement of interior materials for all vehicles was completed by 2005 due to the reinforced internal combustion standards of railway vehicles.
 The replacement work was carried out by returning it to Hyundai Rotem Uiwang Plant.
 The seat adopted a matte stainless steel sheet, and the fire alarm and room emergency intercom were reinforced.
 In particular, the location of the emergency opening and closing cock installed at the top of the existing door was moved to the bottom of the passenger seat, and the location was modified.

 Since 2010, flame retardant mottled seats have been installed only in the part (saddle side) except for the backrest, and as part of the SMRT-MALL project, the travel guide LED display installed at the top of the door in the room has been replaced with LCD monitors.
 In addition, the broadcasting device has been replaced with an integrated set-up, and the side route post has not been operated for a while due to the installation of the screen door (PSD), followed by the removal of the side information post and Wi-Fi terminals (SK Telecom, KT, and LG U+).